Knowing when to harvest marijuana can be one of the trickiest aspects of marijuana growing.

-When to Harvest Indica
+When to harvest Indica plants

 If you are growing an indica plant, you can expect the flowering time to last about eight weeks before you can harvest.
 Outdoor growers can expect to harvest around the end of September.

-When to Harvest Sativa
+When to harvest Sativa plants

 For sativa plants, the flowering period lasts for about a month longer than indicas, meaning it will take about 12 weeks.